|Location||Robbinsville, NC. Twentymile Trailhead.|

 - Check out the elevation profile and you’ll realize that the Appalachians are no joke.
 Prepare your distance expectations accordingly.

-- There are good AT shelters you can camp at along the route.
-The Spence Field shelter en route is quite nice.
+- There are AT shelters you can camp at along the route.
+The Spence Field shelter en route is all right.

 - If you’ve got the time, check out the nearby Clingmans Dome.